Japanese

 Mari Kawaguchi, PhD

-Mari Kawaguchi I have traveled all over Japan, from Hokkaido to Okinawa, as well as Sweden, Canada, and the Philippines, in search of adult fish and fertilized eggs.
-Using collected samples, I study the evolution of brood pouches in seahorses and pipefishes, and the evolution of adaptation to hatching environments in teleosts.
+Mari Kawaguchi I have traveled widely across Japan, from Hokkaido to Okinawa, as well as Sweden, Canada, and the Philippines, in search of adult fish and fertilized eggs.
+Using these samples, I study the evolution of brood pouches in seahorses and pipefishes, as well as adaptive evolution of hatching environments in teleosts.

 Contact address: k-mari@sophia.ac.jp